 2015 – Searching for Elegance Within Chaos: Invincible Elements

-Almost daily, Lee Musgrave experiments with the assortment of repurposed art supplies and trash that has accumulated on his photography work table.
-“I toss bits and pieces of it onto the light-pad just to see how it looks.
-If nothing grabs me then I shake the pad or add more stuff… or delete some… and look again,” said Musgrave.
+Almost daily, Lee Musgrave experiments with the assortment of repurposed supplies that have accumulated on his photography work table.
+“I toss bits and pieces of it about just to see how it looks.
+If nothing grabs me then I shuffle it or add more stuff… or delete some… and look again,” said Musgrave.

-Often the aesthetic elegance generated by the chaos on the pad ignites his visual cortex, sends a shot of adrenalin through his veins and he instinctively reaches for his camera.
+Often the aesthetic elegance generated by this process ignites his visual cortex, sends a shot of adrenalin through his veins and he instinctively reaches for his camera.

-“Fate is my unknown collaborator when I encounter the unforeseen ways chance has arranged and lighted the objects on the pad; striking combinations of colors and textures; conspicuous shadows; a remarkable edge to an exquisite form… I find the dynamics of spontaneity and the bravura of tensions to all be alluring.”
+“Fate is my collaborator when I encounter the unforeseen ways chance has arranged the objects; striking combinations of colors and textures; conspicuous shadows; a remarkable edge to an exquisite form… I find the dynamics of spontaneity and the bravura of tensions to all be alluring.”